 5 Baby Sleep Tips: What Helped My Child Snooze More

 Let's face it: When a baby comes to town, sleep, undoubtedly, is a hot topic of conversation.
-Everyone and her brother wants to know if the baby is sleeping "though the night."
+Everyone wants to know if the baby is sleeping "through the night."
 And everyone has a trick up his sleeve: Co-sleep.
 Put the baby in his own room and own crib.
 Feed on demand.
 Create a feeding schedule.
 Rock the baby.
 DO NOT rock the baby.
 Put cereal in the milk right before bed.

 It all seems so tiring for already-tired parents to navigate through.
-That's why I turned toward two experts, Dr. Harvey Karp and Cara of TakingCaraBabies, who helped tremendously.
-I highly recommend researching them further.
-But here are a few uncontroversial tips that, rest assured, will decrease those restless nights and naps for the rest of baby's first year.
+That's why I did a ton of research.
+Here are a few uncontroversial tips that, rest assured, will decrease those restless nights and naps for the rest of baby's first year.

 1. Wake to Sleep

 I am sure that you heard over and over to never wake a sleeping baby.
 While this is sound advice, there is always an exception to the rule.
-Babies need to learn to self-soothe, or else you're going to be their crutch until you're so tired from getting your baby to fall asleep that you fall down the steps and really need crutches yourself.
+Babies need to learn to self-soothe.
 Imagine this:

 You're a wee bitty baby, and you're used to falling asleep in Mommy's comfy lap.
 It's so warm and her smell is so pleasant.
 While you doze off, Mommy so gently places you in your bassinet.
 Then you inevitably wake up because, duh, you're a baby and you're still learning about sleep.